Teradata/product-help/Console/Editor/Editor-Create-DB-Tables-Queries-GS.md

 Use either Editor or Jupyter.

 * Start the Editor guided tour.
-* Check out the Jupyter GettingStarted Notebook tutorial.
+* Check out the Jupyter Getting Started Notebook tutorial.
 * Watch a quick video on creating tables.

 - - -